Design and Visual Communication - National Moderator's Report

 Performance overview:

-“Generate product or spatial design ideas using visual communication techniques in response to design influences” involves using visual communication techniques to generate own design ideas that relate to characteristics of source materials.
+This standard requires students to use visual communication techniques to generate their own design ideas that relate to characteristics seen in selected source materials.

-From these photographs and web images, students must use visual communication techniques (sketching, modelling, and digital modelling) to identify the characteristics of the design influences.
-The identified characteristics then inform the students generating product or spatial design ideas using visual communication techniques.
+• Use visual communication techniques (sketching, modelling, digital modelling) to identify the characteristics of the design influences.

 For Merit, the student generated product or spatial ideas must be progressed through further experimentation of both aesthetics and function.

-For Excellence, the student generated product or spatial ideas must evidence divergent thinking to regenerate new design ideas, beyond an idea generated in the earlier design phases.
+For Excellence, the student generated product or spatial ideas must include evidence of divergent thinking to regenerate new design ideas, beyond an idea generated in the earlier design phases.

 Practices that need strengthening: